 Along the Paseo del Prado that goes in front of the Capitalio and all the way to the castle on the coast, there are a lot of lovely renovated Colonial buildings to be admired.
 Colorful walls, old cars, trees in the middle.
 Just lovely bustling city street.
 Pay attention to charming street lamps or hotel Sevilla.

-It’s not that far to reach Plaza de la Revolucion in Vedado district by foot, but bear in mind that it can get pretty hot in Cuba and you should come prepared.
+It’s not that far to reach Plaza de la Revolucion in Vedado district by foot but bear in mind that it can get pretty hot in Cuba and you should come prepared.
 If not, just hop into a taxi.
-This square is a must see when traveling to Cuba since it’s very important for the country’s history.
-This has been Cuba’s political, cultural and administrative center since 1959.
-It was the venue for the first mass relies following the triumph of the revolution, where military parades and official celebration often take place.
+This square is a must-see when traveling to Cuba since it’s very important for the country’s history.
+This has been Cuba’s political, cultural, and administrative center since 1959.
+It was the venue for the first mass rallies following the triumph of the revolution, where military parades and official celebrations often take place.